-- 8. Shut down the generator or open the utility breaker so that there is no power applied to the real power sensor.
-Disable the A phase current transformer (CT) momentarily by shorting terminal 32 to terminal 29. - 9.
-If you're sensing the power on a generator, start the generator (following the manufacturer's instructions), synchronize, and close the breaker.
+- 8. Shut down the generator set and/or open the utility breaker so that there is no power applied to the Real Power Sensor.
+Connect a jumper wire between terminals 32 and 29 to disable Phase A. - 9. if you are sensing the power of a generator, start the generator (following the manufacturer's instructions), synchronize, and close the breaker.